Create a Website Account - Manage notification subscriptions, save form progress and more.

 Documentation is required to support all income, credits and adjustments shown on your city return.
 The specific forms needed will vary depending on each taxpayer’s situation.
 Examples of necessary forms, if applicable:

 The current tax rate is 1.5%.

 For tax years 1981 to 2002 the tax rate was 1%.
 From 2003 through 6/30/11, the tax rate was 1.25%.

 The due date for calendar year taxpayers is April 15th.
 The due date for fiscal year taxpayers is 3 ½ months after fiscal year end.

 All Tipp City residents 18 years of age or older are required to file returns annually.
 Non-residents are required to file only when they earn income within the City of Tipp City which is not fully withheld upon, or have a business or rental property in the city.
 Every business located in or performing services in the city is required to file annual returns.
 All returns are required regardless of the amount of income received or losses incurred.

-Yes, credit card payments are accepted with Visa, Mastercard, Discover, PayPal, and American Express.
+Yes, credit card payments are accepted with Visa, Mastercard, Discover, PayPal, and American Express, convenience fees apply.
 View/Pay your Utility Bill.

 Yes.
 At the plant we are able to reduce the minerals in the water responsible for hardness.

 The water hardness averages 140 milligrams per liter (mg/l) or 8.2 grains per gallon (gpg).